hydrobeam/website/content/tech/emacs_setup.md

 <kbd>M-x</kbd> (<kbd>Alt x</kbd>) is a very commonly used keybinding.
-It lists every command you have access to.
+It lists and allows you to run every command you have access to.
 You typically won't be using many of the commands in this list, but it's useful for learning more about what a package can do.
-For example, try searching for `projectile` to get an idea of the commands you have access to (sometimes without keybindings), such as `projectile-replace` for `find and replace` functionality.
+For example, try searching for `projectile` to get an idea of the commands you have access to (sometimes without keybindings), such as `projectile-replace` for *find and replace* functionality.

-For describing/ learning more about commands (examples, docs etc...), try <kbd>SPC h k</kbd> and typing <kbd>SPC .</kbd> to learn more about the `find-file` function.
+For describing / learning more about commands (examples, docs etc...), try <kbd>SPC h k</kbd> and typing <kbd>SPC .</kbd> to learn more about the `find-file` function.
 Next, try looking at a description for the `doom-font` variable with <kbd>SPC h v</kbd>.
 Here you'll see documentation about how `Doom` configures its font.
-Which makes for a good segue about learning about how to configure Doom.
+Which makes for a good segue about learning how to configure Doom!

 ## Understanding Your Config